 An early start will get us back to Courtright Reservoir before lunch where we will reload cars, and return to the town of Shaver Lake to share a hearty group meal.
 A final stop for showers at our cabin in Shaver Lake is optional, then it’s home to brag.

-Transportation: If traveling by air, Fresno Yosemite International is the preferred airport.
-It is approximately a one hour drive from the airport to our meeting point in Shaver Lake, CA. Rental cars are available, or please contact us to inquire about arranging complimentary guide-supported transportation to and from the Fresno Yosemite Airport.
+Transportation: We do our best do facilitate carpool arrangements from the Fresno Yosemite Airport, as well as the San Francisco Bay Area and Southern California.
+If you’ll need a ride, please let us know!
+If traveling by air, Fresno Yosemite International is the preferred airport.
+It’s a one hour drive from the airport to our meeting point in Shaver Lake.
+Rental cars are also available.
 If traveling by car, it is a roughly 4 hour drive from the Bay Area, and 5 hour drive from Southern California to Shaver Lake.
-Complimentary guide-supported transportation is also available from the Bay Area (REI Dublin).
-On the morning of departure, we will carpool and caravan for the one hour drive from Shaver Lake to our trailhead near Courtright Reservoir.
+We will coordinate transportation from our Shaver Lake meet-up point to and from the trailhead.

 WHAT YOU’LL NEED